 - A Fixed monthly amount will not keep pace with inflation.
 (Some pension benefits have a cost of living adjustment built in, but most do not.)

-Once you understand the pros and cons, you need to look at the potential rate of return of each choice and compare that with the risks involved.
+Once you understand the pros and cons, you need to look at the potential rate of return for each choice and compare that with the risks involved.

 Below is an example.
 Numbers are from a real retiree who was trying to decide if he should take a lump sum or annuity distribution.